What is color contrast?

 Color Contrast Best Practices

-• Use high contrast colors: Dark text on a light background or light text on a dark background usually works well.
+Use high contrast colors: Dark text on a light background or light text on a dark background usually works well in many cases.

-• Use a color contrast analyzer: Free tools like the TPGi Color Contrast Analyzer makes it easy to test your color combinations for optimal accessibility.
-Both tools are are based on established web accessibility standards, specifically the Web Content Accessibility Guidelines (WCAG).
+- Use a color contrast analyzer: Free tools like the TPGi Color Contrast Analyzer make it easy to test your color combinations for optimal accessibility.

 Additional Resources